T. Leslie Shear: Excavations of Corinth

 In 1928, Shear was promoted to become professor of classical archaeology at Princeton; in the same year, he became a vice-president of the Archaeological Institute of America.
 Also in 1928, the ASCSA's new director, Rhys Carpenter, took over overall direction of the Corinth excavations.
-Shear's season ran from February 22 to June 6, he excavated the east parodos of the theater, as well as a paved road to its east, and made small-scale excavations at the Sanctuary of Athena Chalinitis.
-He also excavated thirty-three graves in a cemetery north-west of the theatre, which had previously been discovered by Hill and William Bell Dinsmoor in 1915.
+Shear's season ran from February 22 to June 6; he excavated the east parodos of the theater, as well as a paved road to its east, and made small-scale excavations at the Sanctuary of Athena Chalinitis.
+He also excavated thirty-three graves in a cemetery northwest of the theater, which had previously been discovered by Hill and William Bell Dinsmoor in 1915.
 Between February 20 and July 15, 1929, he excavated with Stillwell and Ferdinand Joseph Maria de Waele, a Belgian-born archaeologist who had been given a part-time position as "Special Assistant in Archaeology" at the ASCSA.
 They cleared the central area of the theater's cavea and the west parodos, and discovered a road running along the building's western side.
-At the north-eastern edge of the theater, Shear discovered an inscription crediting one Erastus for laying the paving, and suggested that this may have been the Erastus of Corinth named by Paul the Apostle in his Epistle to the Romans.
+At the northeastern edge of the theater, Shear discovered an inscription crediting one Erastus for laying the paving, and suggested that this may have been the Erastus of Corinth named by Paul the Apostle in his Epistle to the Romans.
 (Note: Lord 1947.
 On de Waele, see Vogeikoff-Brogan 2021.)
 He also excavated an intramural cemetery dating to the fourth and third centuries BCE in the eastern part of the city, and further graves in the North Cemetery; his work here established that it had been used as a burial ground since the Middle Helladic (that is, since at least c.
 1550 BCE).

 In the campaign of 1930, which ran from January 27 to May 10, Shear excavated a further 235 graves in the North Cemetery and 113 at another nearby site, known as Cheliotomylos.
 In the process, he confirmed the suggestion made earlier by Blegen that Corinth had been inhabited on a large scale during the Neolithic period.
-In total, his excavations uncovered over 460 graves, though most had been looted either in antiquity or in modern times, and uncovered finds from the Neolithic to the 5th century BCE.
+In total, his excavations uncovered over 460 graves, though most had been looted either in antiquity or in modern times, and finds dating to periods from the Neolithic to the 5th century BCE.